 Who can apply?

 Only experienced researchers can apply.
 This means you will have your doctoral degree or at least four years’ full-time research experience by the time of the call deadline.
-For European Fellowships you must not have been resident in the UK for more than 12 months in the three years immediately prior to 12 September 2018.
+For European Fellowships you must not have been resident in the UK for more than 12 months in the three years immediately prior to the call deadline.

 There are no restrictions on age or length of time since your PhD was awarded and the scheme welcomes applications from individuals outside academia.